 Size Differences Between Males and Females

-Male jaguars are around 50 pounds heavier, allowing them better chances of hunting larger prey and defending territory.
+Male jaguars are around 50 pounds heavier than females, which gives them a better chance of capturing larger prey and defending their territory.

 Male Jaguar: